vippsas/vipps-partner/README.md

    Platform partners initiate payments, etc. _on behalf of_ merchants.
 2. Integration partners: Assist merchants in development of the merchants' integration.
 Typically a consultancy firm doing development for the merchant.
-   If thew integration partner continue to run, manage and develop the Vipps integration _on behalf of_ the merchant, the partner is similar to a platform partner.
+   If the integration partner continue to run, manage and develop the Vipps integration _on behalf of_ the merchant, the partner is similar to a platform partner.
 3. Plugin partners: Develop Vipps' official